ha/doozerd/doc/proto.md

 operation to ensure that no
 intervening writes have happened.

+## Glob Notation

+Some of the requests take a glob pattern that can match zero or more concrete path names.

+ - `?` matches a single char in a single path component
+ - `*` matches zero or more chars in a single path component
+ - `**` matches zero or more chars in zero or more components
+ - any other sequence matches itself

 ## Verbs

 Each verb shows the set of request fields it uses,